henrybarreto/SurvivalSharp/README.md

 # HardcorePlus
-HardcorePlus is a simple bukkit/ spigot plugin to do the survival harder

 ![HardcorePlus logo](https://i.imgur.com/uBYR4So.png?2)

-## Features
-It is trying to harder the survival changing some default features of the game, like:
-- Increasing the damage from all sources
-- Decreasing the damage that mobs taken
-- Decreasing the amount of XP gained
-- Giving some mobs negative effects
-- Deleting dropped items from the player's death and more are coming...

 ## Info
+HardcorePlus is a simple bukkit/ spigot plugin to do the survival harder

 **Tested Minecraft versions:** 1.8, 1.9, 1.10, 1.11, 1.12, 1.13, 1.14, 1.15, 1.16

 Actually, the plugin are under tests and changes will come in, so suggestion to improvements are so welcome, than feel